nobl9/nobl9-vscode/README.md

 # Known Issues

-Nobl9 Language Server is currently in experimental stage, please report any bugs encountered which are not directly related to the Visual Studio Code extension in the [Language Server's repository](https://github.com/nobl9/nobl9-language-server).
+Nobl9 Language Server is currently in experimental stage, please report any bugs encountered, which are not directly related to the Visual Studio Code extension in the [Language Server's repository](https://github.com/nobl9/nobl9-language-server).